INTERNATIONAL VENTILATOR USERS NETWORK

 The Canadian Thoracic Society will host the 13th Annual Canadian Respiratory Conference at Sheraton on the Falls, Niagara Falls, Ontario from April 16-18, 2020.
 Full details on sessions and speakers are available online.
 Early registration ends March 2.

 The American Thoracic Society 2020 International Conference will be held May 15-20 in Philadelphia at the Pennsylvania Convention Center and Philadelphia Marriott Downtown.
 Get more info at https://conference.thoracic.org.

 Parent Project Muscular Dystrophy 2020 Annual Conference

 PPMD's annual conference will take place June 25-28, 2020 at the Phoenician Hotel in Scottsdale, Arizona.
 The conference brings together nearly 700 families from around the world to learn the latest progress in the fight to end Duchenne.

 FOCUS 2020 will take place in Memphis, Tennessee, Friday & Saturday, September 11 & 12, 2020 at The Guest House at Graceland Hotel.
-Watch https://foocus.com for more information as it becomes available.
+Registration is now open.
+Full details are available at https://foocus.com.